foureyes/csci-ua.0480-spring2019-008/homework/deploy.markdown

 8. Reinstalling and/or redeploying

-### Part 1: Finding your assigned server and port number in NYU Classes
+### Part 1: Finding your assigned server and port number

 <section markdown="block">
 Courant's compute / assignment servers are shared, so other students will be running their projects on it.
 Consequently, to run your node web application, you'll have run it on a port number and server that's been assigned to you.

 There are multiple potential servers that can host assignments.
 See the [documentation](https://cims.nyu.edu/webapps/content/systems/resources/computeservers) on compute servers.
 These can only be accessed via ssh by going through another host, cims.nyu.edu.

-To determine which port number and server you'll use:
+To determine which port number and server, see the milestone #2 announcement on piazza:

-1. Log in to NYU Classes
+1. Log in piazza
-2. Go to <code>Assignments</code>
+2. Go to the pinned post announcing <code>Final Project Milestone #2</code>
-3. Click on <code>Milestone 2</code>
-4. Find the link to the port retrieval page in the milestone 2 instructions
+3. User the link to the port retrieval page and the password supplied in the post

 </section>